arshadlab/orb_slam_3_ros/README.md

 The original implementation can be found [here](https://github.com/raulmur/ORB_SLAM3.git).

 ## Building orb_slam3_ros
-We have tested the library in **Ubuntu 16.04** with **ROS Kinetic** and **Ubuntu 18.04** with **ROS Melodic**.
-A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.
-A C++11 compiler is needed.
+This package is tested on **Ubuntu 22.04** with **ROS2 Humble** on a TigerLake NUC.

 ## Getting the code
 Clone the repository into your colcon workspace:
+Wrapper repo includes a modified version of latest ORB_SLAM3.

 ```
+mkdir -p colcon_ws/src
+cd colcon_ws/src
 git clone https://github.com/arshadlab/orb_slam_3_ros.git
 ```

-## ROS
+## Install dependencies
-This ROS node requires catkin_make_isolated or catkin build to build.
-This package depends on a number of other ROS packages which ship with the default installation of ROS.
+This ROS2 node requires colcon to build.
+This package depends on a number of other ROS packages which ship with the default installation of ROS2 Humble.
 If they are not installed use [rosdep](http://wiki.ros.org/rosdep) to install them.
-In your catkin folder run
+In your colcon_ws folder run

 ```
 sudo rosdep init
 rosdep update